mebius5/voiceit/README.md

       <li> When the user likes a post, the heart button turns yellow, and the like increments. <br>
       A user can also undo his likes by tapping the like button again.
 Then the color resets and the count decrements. <br>
       Notice that a user can only like a post once. <br>
       <li> A user can only see the trash can icon if the post is his own post.
 Thus, preventing other users from deleting his posts.
+This sometimes will not work on Emulator due to slow refresh rate, but definitely works on mobile devices and super fast emulators.
     </ul>

 ###SettingsFragment: